-- not apply to youth exhibiting animal or veterinary science poster/display projects. http://yqca.org/ Training must be completed by the designated fair entries deadline. - 20.
-Animals are to be cared for, groomed by 4-H member or immediate family member.
-The use of any type of fitter is prohibited. - 21.
-All livestock must be exhibited in the show ring by the owner, except when there are two entries in the same class or in special emergency situations, and then another 4-H member may help. - 22.
-No person except the 4-H member will be permitted in the ring while animals are being judged.
-4-H members are responsible for having livestock and other exhibits in the show ring at the times classes are called. - 23.
-4-H members will be responsible for keeping their pens, stalls and stables clean and bedded with water available. - 24.
-All tie-outs must be pulled away from fence before cattle are released. - NO EXHIBITOR WILL BE PERMITTED TO LEAVE LIVESTOCK TRAILERS AT THE FAIRGROUNDS, STARTING THURSDAY.
-ONE LIVESTOCK TRAILER WILL BE AVAILABLE ON THE PREMISES FOR EMERGENCIES. - No campers on fairgrounds except for fair board and vendors with pre-approval. - 25.
-All feed boxes, pails, etc., must be kept neatly stored, and alley ways must be kept clean and cleared at all times. - 26.
-It is strictly prohibited to feed intoxicating beverages to livestock. - 27.
+- 19. Animals are to be cared for, groomed by 4-H member or immediate family member.
+The use of any type of fitter is prohibited. - 20.
+All livestock must be exhibited in the show ring by the owner, except when there are two entries in the same class or in special emergency situations, and then another 4-H member may help. - 21.
+No person except the 4-H member will be permitted in the ring while animals are being judged.4-H members are responsible for having livestock and other exhibits in the show ring at the times classes are called. - 22.
+4-H members will be responsible for keeping their pens, stalls and stables clean and bedded with water available. - 23.
+All tie-outs must be pulled away from fence before cattle are released.

+NO EXHIBITOR WILL BE PERMITTED TO LEAVE LIVESTOCK TRAILERS AT THE FAIRGROUNDS, STARTING THURSDAY.
+ONE LIVESTOCK TRAILER WILL BE AVAILABLE ON THE PREMISES FOR EMERGENCIES.

+No campers on fairgrounds except for fair board and vendors with pre-approval.

+- 24. All feed boxes, pails, etc., must be kept neatly stored, and alley ways must be kept clean and cleared at all times. - 25.
+It is strictly prohibited to feed intoxicating beverages to livestock. - 26.
 No use of animal tranquilizers or injectable drugs of any sort will be permitted on any animal exhibited by any exhibitor during the fair.
-4-H member will be eliminated from showing, disqualified and premiums will be forfeited. - 28.
+4-H member will be eliminated from showing, disqualified and premiums will be forfeited. - 27.
 In order to show in the LaSalle County 4-H Show members MUST be enrolled in the specific 4-H project in which they are exhibiting no later than March 1, present year.
-Livestock requires enrollment on or before the possession date of the animal. - 29.
-Showmanship categories are as follows: Junior (ages 8-10 years old as of September 1, past year; Intermediate (ages 11-13 years old as of September 1st, past year; and Senior (ages 14 years old and older as of September 1st, past year) unless otherwise noted in your department. - 30.
-Master Showmanship will take place approximately 10am on Sunday (after Goat Show) - 31.
-Exhibitors who cannot show their projects due to conflicts in other departments or are unable to attend may fill out a Fair Absentee Form available from your leader or the Extension office.
+Livestock requires enrollment on or before the possession date of the animal.

+28. Showmanship categories are as follows: Junior (ages 8-10 years old as of September 1, past year; Intermediate (ages 11-13 years old as of September 1st, past year; and Senior (ages 14 years old and older as of September 1st, past year) unless otherwise noted in your department.

+29. Master Showmanship will take place approximately 10am on Sunday (after Goat Show)

+30. Exhibitors who cannot show their projects due to conflicts in other departments or are unable to attend may fill out a Fair Absentee Form available from your leader or the Extension office.
 If the required one-page report does not accompany the project, the project will not be eligible for state fair.
 This does not apply to livestock entries.
 Livestock must be shown by the exhibitor.
 Superintendents may be able to solve schedule conflicts.
 Substitutions are not allowed in any demonstration project. (flower arranging, public presentations etc.) In most cases, another 4-her takes the project and gives it to the superintendent or judge.
 The judge evaluates the project and completes a written evaluation.
 The exhibitor is not penalized as long as they have included the report.
 If there are a large number of exhibitors in the class, the judge sometimes sets it aside to be judged later.

-32. INNOVATION CLASSES
+31. INNOVATION CLASSES

-Open to any 4-H member who was at least 13 by September 1, 2020.
+Open to any 4-H member who was at least 13 by September 1, 2021.
 Members choosing to exhibit in the Innovation class decide the best way to show off their project mastery and knowledge for the year in that project category.
 Some suggestions are provided for each category, but members may choose any method they want for demonstrating project learning as long as it does not fit in any other class in that category.
 Only selected projects categories have an Innovation option.